They Who Feed on Shadows - Episode 6

 “Enlighten me, Mom.”

 “Okay,” Sylvia pointed her pen at the door.
-“Burt has to stop conflating his sense of self with a costume and his pride with a charade.
+“Burt has to stop conflating his sense of self with a costume.
 I reminded him he’d lose his job if he didn’t.”

 “Why would you tell him that?”